-We all need a plan or strategy for getting ahead in the world, for ensuring our own happiness.
-In fact, we all have an approach.
-Whether we go to the trouble of making it conscious or merely allowing it to unfold on its own.
-One way allows our short-term urges to direct us.
-The other, our well thought out plans.
+We all need a plan or strategy to get ahead in the world and to ensure our own happiness.
+In fact, we all have such an approach, whether we go to the trouble of making it conscious or merely allowing it to unfold on its own.
+One way allows our short-term urges to direct us: the other, our well-thought-out plans.
 Either way, we all have a strategy.

-What we want (urges) are not the same as our goals and where we ultimately want to end up (things we should put careful thought to).
-Many of us learned about delayed gratification in our families, or in grade school, college or university.
-Study and achieve your degree.
+If we want our urges to be not the same as our goals then ultimately we should put careful thought into what’s most important to us.
+Many of us learned about delayed gratification in our families or in grade school, college, or university.
+Study and achieve your degree, make your goals a reality.
 The results will provide you with a happy life.
 Certainly a happier life than if you take winters off to party and work as a home painter during the summer months.

 Resentments develop aimed at those we see who seem to have what we want.
 But there was a strategy that was carefully considered for them, somewhere along the line.
 Make no mistake, when I say carefully considered, I am not referring to a moment in time when they were so mad, that they swore to their selves that they would never again, ever . . .

-Although it’s not always the case, I regularly meet passionate people, putting out all sorts of effort, but without a real strategy.
+Although it’s not always the case, I regularly meet passionate people, putting out all sorts of effort without a real strategy.
 They’re spinning their wheels without traction.
 They’re frustrated because they’re not getting to where they want to end up.
-I inquire into their personal vision but also want to know about their method for creating that vision, their strategy.
+I inquire into their personal vision and want to know their method for creating that vision and strategy.

 Without an effort to bring consciousness to it, our strategy gives birth to nothing more than our basest desires – greed, power, lust, and – especially today – narcissism.
 Careful reflection is the tool that will empower the transition from our basest desires to our most admirable values, traits, and goals.